Advanced Weather Interactive Processing System: Evolution

 As the architect of the AWIPS evolution, Raytheon designed, developed, and released the system's next-generation software known as AWIPS II.
 AWIPS II, which features a new service oriented architecture (SOA) began roll-out in late 2011.
 This new system simplified code and consequently strengthened system performance while reducing the maintenance burden.
 All of this is achieved while retaining a system look and feel that makes the AWIPS evolution appear similar to the user.

-The AWIPS program office is working in conjunction with the National Centers for Environmental Prediction (NCEP) to incorporate the NAWIPS baseline software used by the NCEP centers, National Hurricane Center (NHC) / Aviation Weather Center (AWC) / Storm Prediction Center (SPC) as well as the Weather Prediction Center (formerly Hydrometeorological Prediction Center) and Ocean Prediction Center (WPC and OPC) into the AWIPSII baseline.
+The AWIPS program office is working in conjunction with the National Centers for Environmental Prediction (NCEP) to incorporate the NAWIPS baseline software used by the NCEP centers, National Hurricane Center (NHC) / Aviation Weather Center (AWC) / Storm Prediction Center (SPC) as well as the Weather Prediction Center (formerly Hydrometeorological Prediction Center) and Ocean Prediction Center (WPC and OPC) into the AWIPS II baseline.
 The commissioning of a new AWIPS site, the first since the Huntsville Weather Forecast Office in 2002, will also be part of this effort at the Space Weather Prediction Center (SWPC) in Boulder, CO.